Trio of curries

 Advertising

 What does the city of Darwin have in common with a vindaloo curry?
-They’re both synonymous with heat and both are best enjoyed with a mango lassi in hand.
-Considering these glaring similarities, it makes sense that there’s a thriving Indian food scene in the capital of the Northern Territory.
+They’re both best enjoyed hot (with a mango lassi in hand).
+Considering these similarities, it makes sense that there’s a thriving Indian food scene in the capital of the Northern Territory.

-Up here in the tropics – where chillis grow all year and mangos fall off the tree in summer – our Indian restaurants are flush with fresh produce and brimming with biryani.
-From high-end dining experiences to late-night stops, we’ve rounded up the tastiest Indian joints in town.
+Up here in the tropics – where chillies grow all year and mangoes fall off the tree in summer – our Indian restaurants are brimming with biryani, chole bhature and yes, butter chicken, too.
+From high-end dining experiences to late-night stops, our local food writer, Alley Pascoe, has rounded up the best Indian restaurants in Darwin.
+Yup, spice is definitely nice!

 🍕 The best pizza joints in Darwin